Skip to main content

 • Deep debugging across scenes and systems where the root isn’t clear

 The model selector is inline in the prompt input.
-Core is the default.
-If you want a different model type for a prompt, you need to select it before you submit the prompt.
+To select a different model type, open the dropdown and pick the new model before you submit a prompt.

 Tracking credit usage

-To see a breakdown of credits consumed per prompt and by model type, follow these steps:
+To see a breakdown of credits consumed per prompt and model type, follow these steps:

 1. Go to: app.bezi.com/account